brettdavies/cf_office_hours/docs/prd/5-epic-and-story-structure.md

 6. ✅ Receive email confirmations (basic)

 **User Stories:**

+0. **SKEL-REPO-001: Repository Initialization and Initial Commit**
+   - As a **developer**, I want the project repository initialized with base structure and tooling
+   - **Acceptance Criteria:**
+     - Git repository initialized with `git init`
+     - Base monorepo structure created (apps/, packages/, docs/)
+     - Package.json files created for workspace root and each app
+     - Initial configuration files: tsconfig.json, .gitignore, .env.example
+     - README.md with project overview and setup instructions
+     - Initial commit with message: "chore: initial project setup"
+     - Empty directories for future development (supabase/migrations/, .github/workflows/)
+   - **Related:** Section 9, Section 10.1
+   - **Note:** This is a one-time story completed before any other development begins

 1. **SKEL-DB-001: Minimal Database Schema**
    - As a **developer**, I want a minimal database schema for the core booking flow